-In July 2015, Christopher Jones, Sr. and Danielle Jones had their first child, Christopher Jones, Jr. Christopher, Jr., also referred to as “Junior,” was born with multiple congenital abnormalities due to a genetic defect.
+In July 2015, Christopher Jones, Sr. and Danielle Lewis Jones had their first and only child, Christopher Jones, Jr. “Junior,” as he was affectionally called, was born with multiple congenital abnormalities due to a genetic defect.
 At 10-days-old, his short life on earth ended, but his purpose was only beginning.
 Out of a desire to help other parents who had suffered pregnancy and infant loss, Danielle started the Angel Baby Network with support from Clarissa Doggett, a friend who had experienced child loss due to her son being born still, and encouragement from Junior’s dad and Danielle’s then-husband, Chris, Sr.

 Our mission is to help parents who have endured a pregnancy and/or infant loss and to give them a hand to hold as they walk through such a devastating time in their lives.

 Our vision is to connect parents, social services workers, medical professionals and licensed psychologists in Northern Kentucky, Cincinnati, Dayton and ultimately, across the country, to walk parents through the death of their child.